Employee Benefits Guide for Private Practices

 But what if you don’t have very much money to put toward benefits?

 We are all about getting creative.
 Little things can make a big difference!
 We’ve seen businesses start lending libraries, offer an anniversary vacation day, or give tickets to the zoo or botanical gardens!
-You could also reimburse continuing education, or comfort items for virtual sessions (how about a standing desk or some blue light glasses?).
+You could also reimburse comfort items for virtual sessions (how about a standing desk or some blue light glasses?).

 Spa day?
 Bowling?
 A birthday bonus?
 Think outside the box if you have to.